This is a repeat of (version 2.0.3) of the Google Doc put together by the Java Champions community of independent Java leaders and experts.

 The following sheet is tracking known dissemination of this document.
 Please update if you share this doc!

-With the recent changes to Oracle JDK distribution and support, there has been considerable uncertainty over the future of Java, over the software lifecycles, and over vendor-provided support.
+With the recent changes to Oracle JDK distribution and support, there has been considerable uncertainty over the future of Java, over its lifecycle, and over vendor-provided support.
 This document summarizes the changes Oracle has made, and the options available for users of Java SE.

 WHAT DO WE MEAN BY FREE?